PetterKraabol/vigilate/readme.md

 # Vigilate
-*To monitor, watch over, control*

-IoT project for tracking people and vehicles.
+IoT device for tracking vehicles and people.